Identify each of the following changes of state as melting, freez... | Channels for Pearson+

 1

-Identify the initial state of the substance: The problem states that we have liquid water at 0 °C.
+Identify the initial state of the substance involved in the change.
+In this case, the water vapor in the air inside the freezer is in the gaseous state.

-Determine the process involved when heat is removed from a liquid: Removing heat from a liquid typically results in the liquid changing to a solid state.
+Determine the final state of the substance after the change.
+Here, the water vapor turns into solid ice, which is the solid state.

-Recall the term for the change of state from liquid to solid: This process is known as 'freezing'.
+Recognize the process that describes the change from a gas directly to a solid.
+This process is known as deposition.

-Consider the temperature given: Since the temperature is at 0 °C, which is the freezing point of water, removing heat will cause the water to freeze.
+Understand that deposition is the reverse of sublimation, where a substance transitions directly from a gas to a solid without passing through the liquid state.

-Conclude the change of state: Therefore, the change of state when heat is removed from liquid water at 0 °C is 'freezing'.
+Conclude that the formation of frost (ice) on the walls of a freezer is an example of deposition.

 Was this helpful?